 Defeat: All those things mixed together pushed me to adventure in some 'risky' business.
 I wanted to get rich very fast so that I could get rid of all my debts and try to regain respect in the midst of my relatives, friends and neighbors.
 I gambled with all that I had and took some dangerous risks by creating enemies for myself.
 My foolishness caused me to end up defeated and pursued by one of my enemies.
 I fled again to another new country and left everything behind.
 I lost my company and even many of my personal belongings.

 New Plan: I had no proper idea about Churches and the difference between them.
 Anyway, my motive wasn't to look for a new religion or God but finding a way to exit from my turmoil.
 One Sunday morning, I found a church in the newspaper.
-I went and I attended their service.
-It was very different from what I expected, but I enjoyed it.
+I went and I attended their service, it was very different from what I expected but I enjoyed it.
 During that first visit I didn't make any friends, but within a few weeks I made several.
-Most of the Christians there were friendly and nice to everyone.
-They welcomed me at their Church services and at their home gatherings even though I told them that I was a Muslim.
+Most of the Christians there were friendly and they nice to everyone.
+They welcomed me at their Church services and at their home gatherings, even though I told them that I was a Muslim.
 Out of curiosity, I joined several of their activities.
-My bad attitude toward Christians began to change, and I began to appreciate them.
-The job didn't remain as the highest reason for my going to that Church but mostly the friendship with the people.
+My bad attitude toward Christians began to change and I began to appreciate them.
+The job didn't remain as the highest reason for me going to that Church but mostly the friendship with the people.
 I also began to think about converting them to Islam.

 LIFE STYLE AS A MUSLIM

 Behavior: I was always irresponsible, selfish and self-centered.
 I rarely admitted to making any mistakes.
 I always had excuses to justify my actions and to easily blame any misconduct on others.
 When the time came where I had serious problems, I would just run away and leave the problem for others to take care of.
 Out of my immature behavior in tough times, I caused trouble and harm to several people.